thiagodroz/sketch-challenge/README.md

 To run the application I recommend using [Yarn](https://yarnpkg.com/) since it was using during the development and if you use [NPM](https://www.npmjs.com/) it wouldn't have a `package-lock.json`, leading to possible problems with package versions.

+First of all, run `yarn` or `yarn install` to install all project dependencies.

 To start the application in development mode you can simply run `yarn start`.
 It's gonna start the application at `localhost:3000`.

 To build it to production you can simply run `yarn build`.
 It's gonna create `build` folder with all static files that you need to host in order to server the application.